UniversalDependencies/UD_Tupinamba-TuDeT/template-index-tpn-example.md

 * In general, words are delimited by whitespace characters.
 Description of exceptions follows.
 * According to typographical rules, many punctuation marks are attached to a neighboring word.
 We always tokenize them as separate tokens (words).
-* LEMMA - the stem of words are given without the referential (also called argument) marker: _ɨgara_ is given as _ɨgar_ .
+* LEMMA - the stem of words are given without the referential (also called argument) marker: _ɨgara_ 'canoe' is given as _ɨgar_ .